 15. A desert oasis

-Desert oasis are not a mirage.
+Desert oasis are not a mirage, and the following photo of Namibia’s desert should prove that.
 At least not in the stretch of land between Hoanib Skeleton Coast Camp and the Skeleton Coast.
-On our return trip from the shore to the camp we fly over two real oasis in the middle of the desert.
+On our return trip from the shore to the camp we flew over two real oasis in the middle of the desert.
+Animals can walk for hours to these oasis in search of water.

 17. Swakopumnd’s German past